eoinkelly/notes/README.md

   depth I learn a particular topic.
 To commit to a whole book lets the author decide on the depth that might not be a good investment of time for me.
 * I organise notes by topic, not by source.
 These notes are for

     1. Revising what I have learned
-    2. Express what I have learned to help me find holes in my understanding and organised by topic helps these goals.
+    2. Express what I have learned to help me find holes in my understanding

 * I try to do a _breadth first_ traversal of topics.
-I try to mark any questions/todos that come up and not follow them too deeply because
+I try to mark any questions/todos that come up and not follow them too deeply because:

-        1. It is not always clear how much depth I need to go in a topic
+    1. It is not always clear how much depth I need to go in a topic.
     2. I would never get anything finished!